-Based on the latest analysis available, financial support for public schools came from three sources in 2007-08: the federal government (approximately 5%), state formula aids and grants (approximately 45%), and revenues raised locally (approximately 50%).
-State aid for public schools comes primarily from the State General Fund (approximately 68%) wherein the major revenue source is state taxes (e.g. income and sales) Of the balance, approximately 20%, comes from STAR and 12% comes from a Special Revenue Fund account supported by lottery receipts.
+Based on the latest analysis available, financial support for public schools came from three sources in 2008-09: the federal government (approximately 5%), state formula aids and grants (approximately 46%), and revenues raised locally (approximately 49%).
+State aid for public schools comes primarily from the State General Fund (approximately 70%) wherein the major revenue source is state taxes (e.g. income and sales).
+Of the balance, approximately 19%, comes from STAR and 11% comes from a Special Revenue Fund account supported by lottery receipts.
 In contrast, the major source of local revenues for education are the tax levied on residential and commercial properties within the boundaries of each school district (approximately 90%), and non-property tax revenues.
 For the State's five largest cities, commonly referred to as the Big Five (NYC, Rochester, Buffalo, Yonkers and Syracuse), constitutional tax limits require that education revenues come from the total municipal budget as opposed to taxes levied by the school system.

-This handbook focuses on the major State formula aids available to school districts during the 2009-10 aid year and includes changes to those formulas enacted by the Legislature for 2009-10.
-The information and formula amounts contained in the handbook are based on the formulas governing the specified aid categories as enacted by the Legislature as part of the 2009-10 State budget.
+This handbook focuses on the major State formula aids available to school districts during the 2010-11 aid year and includes changes to those formulas enacted by the Legislature for 2010-11.
+The information and formula amounts contained in the handbook are based on the formulas governing the specified aid categories as enacted by the Legislature as part of the 2010-11 State budget.
 An explanation of the payment schedules for STAR, excess cost aids, BOCES and other aid categories is provided, as well as an appendix containing the definitions of key terms and a list of State Aid acronyms.
 Please note that on the home page of the State Aid website (http://stateaid.nysed.gov), you may enter the name of any NYS major public school district and view the formula calculations described in this publication.
-2009-10 calculations will be available on the State Aid website in fall of the current year.
+Current year aid calculations usually are available to the public on the State Aid website by fall of the current year.

-For purposes of the 2009-10 handbook:
+For purposes of the 2010-11 handbook:

-Current year = 2009-10 school year Base year = 2008-09 school year Year prior to the base year = 2007-08 school year
+Current year = 2010-11 school year Base year = 2009-10 school year Year prior to the base year = 2008-09 school year

-Following is a summary of major changes to formula aids enacted by the Legislature for 2009-10:
+Following is a summary of major changes to formula aids enacted by the Legislature for 2010-11: